 At Key Stage 2 children are taught to:

 (National Curriculum for Physical Education- 2014)

 The government is providing additional funding to improve provision of physical education and sport in primary schools.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in school.
-Each school receives £8000, plus £5 per pupil on roll, totalling around £9,000 each year (based on 210 children in school).
+Each school receives £8000, plus £5 per pupil on roll.
 At Mayflower Primary, we pride ourselves on being a happy and healthy place to learn.
 We’ve developed a provision plan to ensure this funding is invested (rather than ‘spent’) to maximise the long term impact of our PE provision for pupils and staff.